Parallelism, Concurrency and Distribution in Constraint Handling Rules: A Survey: Parallel CHR Implementation in Haskell

 \section{Parallel CHR Implementation in Haskell}

 The parallel refined semantics from the previous Section \ref{sec:lam-par-ref} has been implemented in the lazy functional programming language Haskell \cite{sulz_lam_lazy_concurr_search_chr07,lam_sulz_concurrent_chr_damp07,sulz_lam_parallelexecution_ppdp08,lam_sulzmann_conc_goal_based_tplp09,lam-concurrent-chapter2011}.
 Concretely, we use the Glasgow Haskell Compiler for implementing parallel Ground CHR because of its good support for shared memory and multi-core architectures.
 The implementation is available online for free download at \url{https://code.google.com/archive/p/parallel-chr/}.
 In principle, the system can be reimplemented in mainstream procedural languages such as C and Java.
+In this section we give an overview of the implementation principles and the best experimental results, details and more experiments with different settings can be found in the literature cited above.